ravikunaparaju/automation_demo/ReadMe.md

 # Calabash Automation for ViGo

-Check out latest code from github

-Framework is desgined to run tests on ios and Android using common feature files and step definitions.
+Page Object Model framework is desgined to run tests on ios and Android using common feature files and step definitions.

-For the demo purpose, I have installed latest build from Playstore and pulled the apk file from device for automation
+For the demo purpose, I have installed latest build from Playstore and pulled the apk file from device for automation.

-resign the apk file using the following command

-    calabash-android resign base.apk

-Test Scenarios:
+Test Scenarios:s

 HomeScreenNavigation.feature: